Caught in the middle: On abortion and homosexuality

 The new liturgy makes no claim that couples of the same sex can, in the ecclesiastical sense, marry.
 What it does say is more interesting.

-The Chick-fil-A hullaballoo is a sad commentary on our society.
-It is a proxy war for the civil discourse we’re unable or unwilling to have over the issues that deeply divide us.
 I'm not opposed to peaceful demonstrations; I've participated in some myself over the years.
 But remember Newton's third law of motion: for every action there is an equal and opposite reaction.
 That’s what we've seen here.

 So it sounds like Tony Perkins--whose relative civility we both acknowledged and declined to be overly impressed by last week--will accept a dinner invitation from gay rights activist Jennifer Chrisler, who is married to a woman.
 Chrisler's invitation to Perkins followed Dan Savage's to Brian Brown, of the anti-same-sex-marriage National Organization for Marriage.